Sources of Hallucination by Large Language Models on Inference Tasks: Experiment 3: Relative Frequency Bias

 \subsection{Results}

-We observe that the \emph{relative frequency heuristic} ($F$) is also a strong predictor of false positive rates (hallucinations), in $I_{RP\_TA}$, with a separation of 1.5x, 1.7x and 2.0x for LLaMA, GPT-3.5 and PaLM respectively.
-When samples conform to the heuristic, models are more likely to report an entailment, even though no semantic relation exists between premise and hypothesis.
-Again, the effect is consistent across model families, revealing its root in the large-scale pre-training process, rather than model peculiarities or fine-tuning.
+We estimate the probabilities of models predicting \texttt{Entail} conditioned on the frequency label $\Phi$, between $I_{RandPrem}$ and $I_{RandPrem}^{GenArg}$ settings, and present the results in Figure~\ref{fig:rp_type_freq_condprobs}.
+We observe a clear and consistent rise of hallucination when samples conform to the bias.
+Namely, in case of $\Phi_{<}$, models are more likely to predict \texttt{Entail}, even though no semantic relation exists between $P$ and $H$.

-The $I_{RP}$ results show that the \emph{relative frequency heuristic} has a weaker effect when entity-based memories are available.
-This indicates a tension between $V$ and $F$: memory may be used when available, and if not, the predicate pairing may be attended to more closely.
+Between the two settings, with $I_{RandPrem}$, when entities are available, this effect is moderate.
+On the other hand, with $I_{RandPrem}^{GenArg}$ when entity-based memory is blocked, we observe a decrease in the overall level of hallucination, but the separation between $\Phi_{<}$ and $\Phi_{>}$ becomes more drastic, to 1.6x, 1.8x and 2.0x for LLaMA, GPT-3.5 and PaLM respectively.
+This indicates a tension between $\Lambda$ and $\Phi$: propositional memory may be used when available, and if not, the predicate pairing may be attended to more closely.
+Again, the $\Phi$ effect is observed across the three model families, revealing its root in the large-scale pre-training process, rather than model peculiarities or fine-tuning.